w3c/wai-presentations2all/index.md

 ### Consider activities.

-Remember accessibility issues with any participant activities, such as responding to questions, arranging sticky notes, small group projects, etc.
+Remember potential accessibility issues with any participant activities.
+For example, responding to questions, arranging sticky notes, or small group projects, etc.

 ### Use multiple communication methods for different learning styles.

-Some people can better understand verbal information, others pictures and diagrams, and others text.
+Some people can better understand verbal information.
+Other people can better understand pictures and diagrams, and others text.

 {% include_cached excol.html type="end" %}
 {% include_cached excol.html type="start" id="slides" %}